singulatron/superplatform/docs-source/docs/services/dynamic-svc.md

 > Currently the Dynamic Svc is being used with internal apps but the goal is to have a permission model that works for public apps (where adversarial users might be present).
 If you find a logical inconsitency that hinders building public apps, please report it.

 ## How It Works

+### Data Model

+Multiple tenants (users, services) write to the same table/s.
+Rows are then owned by whoever created them and access is dictated by the permissions, see Permission Model below.

+### Permission Model

 The Dynamic Svc has a permission model with the following goals: